MiqG/publication_viper_splicing/README.md

-# Disentangling the splicing factor programs underlying complex molecular phenotypes

-## Overview
+# Exon inclusion signatures enable accurate estimation of splicing factor activity

 Repurposing VIPER to estimate differential splicing factor activity.
+This repository contains all the code to reproduce our analyses.

 ## Structure
 - `config.yaml`: important paths used througout the workflows to be set by the user.